 Mexico is well-loved as a beach destination and for good reason!
 And if you’re headed to Riviera Maya, you definitely can’t miss the beaches.
 In fact, I’d guess that the beaches are a huge reason for your visit!

-Some beaches to put on your list are Puerto Morales, Xpu-Ha, Xcacel Beach, Punta Bete, and Maroma Beach.
+Some beaches to put on your list are Puerto Morelos, Punta Allen, Xpu-Ha, Xcacel Beach, Punta Bete, and Maroma Beach.
 Before you head out for some sun and sea, make sure you have everything you need with our beach packing list.

-For more on Mexico’s beaches, check out this article.
+For more on Mexico’s best beaches, check out our full article.